 For more information on how to stay safe during this Coronavirus pandemic, please contact us today!
 Stay well, stay patient, and stay connected.
 We will get through it together!!

-Home Helpers of Cincinnati and Northern Kentucky is a locally-owned, trusted home health care agency and offers quality, compassionate senior in-home care services including home care assistance, personal care, companion care, respite care, 24-hour home care, Alzheimer's & dementia care, Parkinson's care as well as homemaker services in Cincinnati, Kenwood, Blue Ash, Indian Hill, Greenhills, Fort Thomas, Hyde Park, Madeira, Sharonville, Mason, West Chester, Mt.
+Home Helpers of Cincinnati and Northern Kentucky is a locally-owned, trusted home health care agency and offers quality, compassionate senior in-home care services including home care assistance, personal care, companion care, respite care, 24-hour home care, Alzheimer's & dementia care, Parkinson's care, post-operative care, support for stroke recovery, as well as homemaker services in Cincinnati, Kenwood, Blue Ash, Indian Hill, Greenhills, Fort Thomas, Hyde Park, Madeira, Sharonville, Mason, West Chester, Mt.
 Lookout, Anderson, Wyoming, Covington, Burlington, Florence, Montgomery, Mt.
-Washington, Finneytown, Milford, Newport, Clifton, and Forest Park..
+Washington, Finneytown, Milford, Newport, Clifton, and Forest Park.

 This blog provides general information and discussions about medicine, health, and related subjects.
 The words and other content provided in this blog, and in any linked materials, are not intended and should not be construed as medical advice.
 If the reader or any other person has a medical concern, he or she should consult with an appropriately-licensed physician or other healthcare workers.

 Never disregard professional medical advice or delay in seeking it because of something you have read on this blog or in any linked materials.
 If you think you may have a medical emergency, call your doctor or 911 immediately.